Stop the stigma. Get the facts.

 The provider-patient relationship is the foundation of your medical care.
 It is important to find an HIV healthcare provider who is respectful, non-judgmental, a good communicator, and someone you can trust.
 You deserve to feel comfortable with your HIV healthcare provider.
 If your provider is not a good match, then it may be best to look for a different provider.

-AIDS Resource has a long history of working with HIV healthcare providers and is happy to assist you in your search for care.
+AIDS Resource has a long history of working with HIV healthcare providers and we are happy to assist you in your search for care.
 You can also find HIV healthcare providers through the HIV Testing Sites and Care Services Locator.

 What should you expect at your HIV healthcare provider appointments?